headrotor/cm2/sim/README.md

 When server is running, send a `GET` request to the `http://ip:port` url, followed by "`/data?`" then a 256-char hex string.
-Each hex digit represents 4 LED bits in row-major order, each of 32 rows row is represented by 8 hex digits.
+Each hex digit represents 4 LED bits in row-major order, each of the subsequent 32 rows is represented by successive 8 hex digits.

 Example: to  draw a box around the outer LEDs of the 32x32 display:

 > curl -s http://127.0.0.1:8000/data?FFFFFFFF800000018000000180000001800000018000000180000001800000018000000180000001800000018000000180000001800000018000000180000001800000018000000180000001800000018000000180000001800000018000000180000001800000018000000180000001800000018000000180000001FFFFFFFF